zetxqx/llm-d-kv-cache-manager/docs/architecture.md

 ### Read Path: Scoring a Prompt

 When a router needs to pick the best pod for a new prompt, it triggers the Read Path.
 The goal is to find the pod that has the longest sequence of relevant KV-blocks already in its cache.
+A list of pods with their scores is returned to the router.

 ```mermaid
 sequenceDiagram